bbuff27/personal-automation/expenses/README.md

 ## How to Use

 1. Open [http://localhost:3000](http://localhost:3000) to view expenses list in browser
-1. Open Network tab so view response when submitting
-1. Select desires categories for each expense and click Submit
+1. Select desired categories for each expense and click Submit
-1. Copy response somewhere to save `categories` object
+1. Run `cat expenses.json | jq '.'` in the terminal where ran the app
 1. Copy results into Google Sheet